kyma-project/test-infra/docs/how-to/how-to_use_tekton-pipelines-in-prow.md

 ## Reusability of tasks and pipelines

-Kyma's Tekton pipelines and tasks are under [`tekton/catalog` directory](../../tekton/catalog).
-You can reuse any of the tasks and pipelines in your own ProwJob definition.
+Kyma's Tekton tasks are under [`task` directory](../../task).
+You can reuse any of the tasks in your own ProwJob definition.

 ### Reusing tasks